-Item 28 - Derivative (D) Gain
+Item 28 - Derivative (D) Gain (Unused in Open-Loop operation)

 The Derivative Gain is the third of the three Items which define the responsiveness of the control with respect to how fast it responds to changing loads.
 Although most applications will run fine with the D Gain set to zero, sometimes adding a little "D" will help minimize overshoot and undershoot.
 See the "Basic Operating Instructions" section of the manual for more details.